-The Washington Learns committee, convened by Governor Gregoire, also provided both data and ideas that inform, direct, and inspire this plan.
+The Washington Learns Steering Committee, convened by Governor Gregoire, also provides both data and ideas that inform, direct, and inspire this plan.
 The committee examined education from cradle through careers, and its final report calls for a single, seamless system of learning that tailors education to the needs of individual students.
 It emphasizes early learning, academic rigor, clear accountability, creativity, and new partnerships between families, the public sector and the private sector.

-Its final report, issued in November 2006, Washington Learns set out 10-year goals for a world-class education system.
+In its final report, issued in November 2006, Washington Learns set out 10-year goals for a worldclass education system.